jeremyngcode/Spotify-Playlist-Updater/README.md

 - Run [oauth.py](oauth.py) in your terminal / cmd.
 - In the opened web browser, login to your Spotify account if you haven't already.
 - Click 'Agree' to grant the relevant access permissions to your app.
-- In the address bar, copy everything after `code=` and paste it in the terminal.
+- In the address bar, copy everything after `code=` and paste it into the terminal.
 - Hit enter.
 If all went well, you should see your token details printed.

 The access token expires in 60 mins, but you will not have to worry about this as I have coded it in such a way that it will refresh whenever required.